cysouw/graphicalgrammar/text/scandinavia.md

 Aulis Ojajärvi (1913-1968) was a language teacher and in 1964, after the death of Kaarlo Nieminen, he once again revised the *Suomen kielen oppikirja*.
 The version from 1970, that I have consulted, is rather different from earlier versions and contains completely different graphical analyses [@setala1970].
 The structure from the examples sentence [@next] is illustrated in two different ways in [@fig:setälä1970_77].
 The upper version is strongly reminiscent of the visualisation of Beckman (see [@sec:beckman1904]).
 The lower display is structurally identical, but the words are placed in their regular sentence order.

+[===
+| Juuri kaupungi-sta saapu-nut setä anto-i minu-lle pussi-n makeis-i-a.
+| just town-ELA arrive-PTCP uncle give-PST me-ALL bag-GEN sweets-PL-PAR
+===]:

 ::: ex
 |
-| Juuri kaupungi-sta saapunut setä antoi minu-lle pussin makeisia.
+| Juuri kaupungi-sta saapunut setä anto-i minu-lle pussi-n makeis-i-a.
-| just town-ELA arrive uncle give me-ALL bag sweets
+| just town-ELA arrived uncle give-PST me-ALL bag-GEN sweets-PL-PAR
 | 'An uncle who had just arrived from town gave me a bag of sweets.'
 :::